 An automobile may be one of the most expensive things you own.
 If you own a car, write down all of the costs of your car: insurance, maintenance, fuel, oil, payments, cleaning, parking, taxes, and unexpected repairs.
 Add to this total the opportunity cost of sinking your money into a car--what could the same amount of money you paid for your car earn if it were invested?

-You can live without a car.
-Essentially, if you live close to what matters and you plan your daily routine and errands, you can live--even thrive--without a car.
+You can live without a car or even use car-sharing to avoid owning one.
+Essentially, if you live close to what matters and you plan your daily routine and errands, you can live--even thrive--without owning a car.

 TACTIC: Reconsider the need for a vacation home or property.